Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Introduction

 The huge success of BOF has inspired a lot of works~\cite{Grauman2005,Bolovinou2013}.
-In particular, Lazebnik et\ al.~\cite{Lazebnik2006} proposed Spatial Pyramid Matching (SPM) which divides each image into $2^{l}\times 2^{l}$ blocks in different scales $l=0,1,2$ and computes the histograms of local features inside each block, and finally concatenates all the histograms to represent the image.
-SPM has been the major component of most state-of-the-art systems such as~\cite{Yu2009,Wang2010,Yu2011,Gao2013TIP,Zhou2013}, which has achieved considerably improved performance on a range of image classification benchmarks like Columbia University Image Library-100 (COIL100)~\cite{COIL100} and Caltech101~\cite{Fei2006}.
-However, to obtain a good performance, SPM has to pass the obtained representation to a Support Vector Machine classifier (SVM) with nonlinear Mercer kernels, e.g., the intersection kernel.
-This brings up the scalability issue with SPM in practical applications.
+In particular, Lazebnik et\ al.~\cite{Lazebnik2006} proposed Spatial Pyramid Matching (SPM) which divides each image into $2^{l}\times 2^{l}$ blocks in different scales $l=0,1,2$, then computes the histograms of local features inside each block, and finally concatenates all histograms to represent the image.
+Most state-of-the-art systems such as~\cite{Yu2009,Wang2010,Yu2011,Gao2013TIP, Zhou2013} are implemented under the framework of SPM and have achieved impressive performance on a range of image classification benchmarks like Columbia University Image Library-100 (COIL100)~\cite{COIL100} and Caltech101~\cite{Fei2006}.
+Moreover, SPM has been extensively studied for solving other image processing problems, e.g., image matching~\cite{Hur2015}, fine-grained image categorization~\cite{Zhang2015fine}.
+It has also been incorporated into deep learning to make deep convolutional neural networks (CNN)~\cite{He2014spatial} handling arbitrary sized images possible.
+To obtain a good performance, SPM and its extensions have to pass the obtained representation to a Support Vector Machine classifier (SVM) with nonlinear Mercer kernels.
+This brings up the scalability issue with SPMs in practice.

-To make SPM efficient, Yang et\ al.~\cite{Yang2009} proposed using sparse coding~\cite{Gao2013TIP} instead of k-means based vector quantization to encode each Scale-Invariant Feature Transform (SIFT) descriptor~\cite{Lowe2004} over a codebook.
-Benefiting from the nonlinear structure of sparse representation, Yang's method (namely ScSPM) with linear SVM obtains a higher classification accuracy than the traditional nonlinear SPM method, while taking less time for training and testing.
+Although SPM has achieved state-of-the-art recognition rates on a range of databases, its computational complexity is very high.
+To speed up SPM, Yang et\ al.~\cite{Yang2009} proposed using Sparse Code (SC) instead of Vector Quantization (VQ) to encode each Scale-Invariant Feature Transform (SIFT) descriptor~\cite{Lowe2004} over a codebook.
+Benefiting from the good performance of sparse code, Yang's method (namely ScSPM) with linear SVM obtains a higher classification accuracy, while using less time for training and testing.

-However, as~\cite{Liu2013} pointed out, sparse representation encodes each data point independently and thus cannot capture the class structure.
-Moreover, due to the over-high computational complexity of sparse coding, it is a daunting task to perform ScSPM when the data size $n$ is larger than $10,000$ (i.e., when the number of blocks is over $210,000$).
-To solve these two problems, this paper proposes using Low Rank Representation (LRR) rather than sparse code to hierarchically encode each SIFT descriptor.
-To the best of our knowledge, this is the first work to formulate the image classification as a LRR problem under the framework of SPM.
+The success of ScSPM could be attributed to that SC can capture the manifold structure of data sets.
+However, SC encodes each data point independently without considering the grouping effect among data points.
+Moreover, the computational complexity of SC is proportional to the cube of the size of codebook (denoted by $n$).
+Therefore, it is a daunting task to perform ScSPM when $n$ is larger than $10,000$.
+To solve these two problems, this paper proposes using Low Rank Representation (LRR) rather than SC to hierarchically encode each SIFT descriptor.